-We are in the process of implementing measures designed to improve our internal control over financial reporting and remediate the deficiencies that led to the material weaknesses, including tone at the top and other communications training, designing and implementing new control activities, and enhancing existing control activities.
+We are in the process of implementing measures designed to improve our internal control over financial reporting and remediate the deficiencies that led to the material weaknesses, including training, designing and implementing new control activities, and enhancing existing control activities.

-- · We engaged a third-party global consulting firm to accelerate the design of new controls or enhance existing controls to ensure timely and accurate financial reporting. - · We have established an ethics program which requires training and certification for all employees as well as enhances awareness of our whistleblower avenues. - We will continue to conduct training and document our processes and procedures, including accounting policies, and implement a comprehensive financial closing process checklist with additional layers of reviews.
-We are also in the process of standardizing controls, processes and policies across the Company to ensure consistent application including controls over the preparation and review of business performance reviews, account reconciliations, journal entries and contract estimates used in determining the recognition of revenue. - We are in the process of performing an assessment of all IT systems that provide data for financial reporting purposes and consolidating systems where appropriate.
+- We engaged a third-party global consulting firm to accelerate the design of new controls or enhance existing controls to ensure timely and accurate financial reporting across our operations in both the U.S. and Europe. - We will continue to conduct training and document our processes and procedures, including accounting policies, and implement a comprehensive financial closing process checklist with additional layers of reviews.
+We are also in the process of standardizing controls, processes and policies across the Company to ensure consistent application including controls over the preparation and review of business performance reviews, account reconciliations, journal entries and contract estimates used in determining the recognition of revenue. - We are in the process of performing an assessment of all IT systems that provide data for financial reporting purposes and consolidating systems where appropriate, including, but not limited to, implementing one enterprise resource planning ("ERP") system for our U.S. operations and one ERP system for our Europe operations.
 As part of this assessment, we will be designing, implementing and documenting IT general controls.

-We are working to remediate the material weaknesses as efficiently and effectively as possible and expect full remediation will likely go beyond December 31, 2024.
+We are working to remediate the material weaknesses as efficiently and effectively as possible and expect full remediation for our U.S. operations to be complete by December 31, 2025.
+Full remediation for our Europe operations will likely go beyond December 31, 2025.
 At this time, we cannot provide an estimate of costs expected to be incurred in connection with implementing this remediation plan; however, these remediation measures will be time consuming, will result in the Company incurring additional costs, and will place additional demands on our financial and operational resources.

-If we are unable to successfully remediate existing or any future material weaknesses in our internal control over financial reporting, the accuracy and timing of our financial reporting may be adversely affected, investors may lose confidence in our financial reporting, and/or we could become subject to litigation or investigations by the New York Stock Exchange ("NYSE"), the SEC or other regulatory authorities.
+If we are unable to successfully remediate existing or any future material weaknesses in our internal control over financial reporting, the accuracy and timing of our financial reporting may be adversely affected, investors may lose confidence in our financial reporting, and/or we could become subject to litigation or investigations by the New York Stock Exchange, the SEC or other regulatory authorities.